marcoguerri/marcoguerri.github.io/_posts/2016-03-20-cathedralandbazaar.markdown

 from the resource exceeds the expected cost of defending it.
 What are the possible yields in the Open Source world?

- * Simply use of the project: covered by the licence
+ * Simply use of the project is not really enough as expected return.
+However, open source licenses imply a context where use is the only yield (and there is no taboo against forking).
- * Seeking power: not in the case of Open Source, there is no scarcity economy in Open Source.
+ * Seeking power again does not apply in the context of Open Source, where there is no scarcity economy and therefore no pursuing of material wealth.
- * <b>Reputation</b>: this can definitely have a return in terms of wealth in the real world.
+ * <b>Reputation</b> instead, is central to the hacker culture (eventually reputation can also have a return in terms of wealth in the real world).

-Societies are organized either by:
+Societies can be split into the following categories:

- * command hierarchy
+ * those organized according to a hierarchy of command
- * social status given by control of goods (<b>exchange economies</b>)
+ * those where social status is given by control of goods (<b>exchange economies</b>)
- * social status given by what you give away (<b>gift cultures</b>, in the absence of scarcity)
+ * those where social status given by what you give away (<b>gift cultures</b>) in the absence of scarcity

+The society of opensource hackers is a gift culture.
+There is not shortage of hardware resources (storage, compute power) and software is freely shared.
+The Lockean property customs used within hackers are aimed at maximizing reputation incentives, making sure that credit goes to the right individuals.

-Open source world is a post-scarcity gift culture where the expected return in Lockean terms is the maximization of reputation.
+<b>Open source world is a post-scarcity gift culture where the expected return
+in Lockean terms is the maximization of reputation.</b>

+Hacker culture <b>distrusts ego-based motivation</b> and despises egotism.
+It's important that the role of prestige and ego remains unadmitted.
+In fact, self-promotion would generate noise that would corrupt productivity.
+Instead, code must speak for itself, and the taboo towards ego-driven posturing is kept alive by valuing humility.

+These customs become evident in several ways:

+ * Technical competence is never attacked publicly. <b>Criticism is always project labelled</b>.
+ * Hackers flame each other over ideological issues but do not attack technical competence.

+The reputation-game model encourages founding <b>new and innovative projects</b>.
+Homesteading the noosphere refers to the tendency to found <b>new and innovative projects</b>
+rather than cloning projects that are recognized as category killers, because it would be too hard to gain attention.
+This has dictated the trend in open source projects:

+ * 1970s: toys and demos
+ * 1980s: internet tools
+ * 1990s: Operating Systems
+ * 2000s: applications for non techies

+The following are the main patterns according to which hacker culture values
+contribution:

+  * It was to work as well as I have been led to expect it will
+  * Extending is better than duplicating
+  * Work that makes it into major distribution is better then work that does not
+  * Work used by lot of people is better than work used by few
+  * Continued devotion to hard, boring work is more pairseworthy then cherrypicking the fun and easy hacks
+  * Nontrivial extensions of function are better then low-level patches and debugging

+When it comes to conflicts, the following rules apply (considering the model of a <b>benevolent dictator</b>)

+  * Project owner makes binding decisions
+  * Project owner is obliged to credit contributors fairly
+  * Subsystem owner controls implementation and interface, subject only to correction by project leader

+There exist other models, for example the <b>voting committe</b> model which runs the Apache project.
+In general, <b>authority follows responsability</b>.

+The reputation-game gift culture is the best social organization for what the community is trying to do.
+This is supported by several psychology studies which report the following:

+  * Commissioned work is less creative than work done out of interest
+  * Complex activities are hurt by rewards
+  * Flat salaries do not demotivate, bonuses do (ref: psychologist Theresa Aambile of Brandeis University, 1984)

+The best course of action is to decouple salary from performance in programming and let people choose their projects.

+When creativity is needed, a group of open source developers is more productive than a group of closed source developers motivated by regards in a scarcity context.